joelnaingisanaingisa-bit/Ecommerce-retail-Analsis-Using-R/README.md

 Average ratings are fairly close across all five statuses (roughly 2.9 to 3.5), and the boxplot shows heavy overlap in the interquartile ranges — so, at this sample size, order outcome doesn't show a strong relationship with how customers rated their experience.
 Processing and Delivered orders edge slightly higher on average, while Returned and Shipped trend a little lower, but the wide spread (SD around 0.6–1.7) means these differences aren't dramatic.
 A larger dataset would be needed to confirm whether this pattern holds.
 ## <img width="690" height="425" alt="Screenshot 2026-07-14 150006" src="https://github.com/user-attachments/assets/0be54e01-01da-484c-83a8-ba9663c3b4d8" />

+####  Key Takeaway
+ ● dmy() from lubridate correctly parses DD/MM/YYYY dates — a common format in Kenyan business data — into R's native Date class, enabling date arithmetic and time-series analysis.
+ ● Replacing missing CustomerRating values with the median (rather than dropping rows) preserves all 50 orders while avoiding the influence of outlier ratings.
+● The pipe operator (%>%) chains both mutate() calls into a single readable transformation pipeline, a core tidyverse convention used throughout DDMA Paper 10 coursework.
+● summary(df_clean) confirms the cleaning worked: 0 missing CustomerRating values remain, and OrderDate is now a genuine Date type rather than text.
+● group_by() + summarize() + arrange() turns the cleaned transaction-level data into a ranked city performance table in four lines — the same pattern generalizes to grouping by ProductCategory, PaymentMethod, or OrderStatus.
+● ggplot2's grammar (aes, geom_col, geom_line, geom_boxplot, theme_minimal) turns each grouped summary into a clear chart with minimal code — reorder() + coord_flip() is a reusable trick for readable horizontal bar charts.
+● Payment method and order-status-vs-rating analyses both show relatively even distributions in this 50-row sample — a reminder that patterns which look meaningful in a chart should be checked against sample size before drawing firm conclusions.

+ #### KEY INSIGHTS
+The project can reveal the highest revenue-generating product categories.
+It can identify the top-performing cities for sales.
+It can show which payment methods customers prefer.
+It can highlight whether returned or delayed orders are associated with lower customer ratings.
+It can provide actionable recommendations for inventory planning, marketing focus, and customer service improvement.